TAMustafa/ResumeCheckerAPI/chrome-extension/README.md

 - If you see connection errors, confirm the backend is reachable at `http://cv.kroete.io/healthz`
 - Ensure your DNS A/AAAA records point to the server
 - After changing `manifest.json`, reload the extension from `chrome://extensions`

+## Notes on CSP & External Resources

+- `manifest.json` uses a strict MV3 CSP for extension pages.
+Styles are built locally; no external CDNs are required for CSS.
+- `style-src` is limited to `'self' 'unsafe-inline'` (Tailwind is compiled locally into `css/tailwind.css`).
+- Network calls are permitted via `connect-src` to the configured backend.